How to Stop my Dog from Jumping on People

 Steps to Stop My Dog from Jumping

 This is just as much a management/pet parent issue as it is a dog behavior issue.
 The quantity variable is important here.
 It becomes incrementally more difficult the more people that are in the household involved with the behavior modification program and interacting with your dog.
 This is another reason why it is so critical that everyone in your household is present when training and behavior modification is taking place.
-If one family member or friend comes over to your home and is not practicing these instructions, the dog will be receiving a variably schedule of reinforcement for a behavior you do not want.
-A variable reinforcement schedule is a very powerful motivating and reinforcement technique to encourage continuing a behavior, similar to why humans gamble on slot machines in Vegas (which is not what we want).
-In order to extinct this behavior, complete compliance by everyone in the household and all visitors is mandatory.
+If one family member or friend comes over to your home and is not practicing these instructions, the dog will be receiving a variable schedule of reinforcement for a behavior you do not want.
+A variable reinforcement schedule is a very powerful motivator and reinforcement technique to encourage continuing a behavior, similar to why humans gamble on slot machines in Vegas (which is not what we want).
+To extinct this behavior, complete compliance by everyone in the household and all visitors are mandatory.

 Responsibility of the Pet Parent

-Of course all of this will be easier for you with practice, if your dog knows basic manners, the rules of the house, what you want from him/her, basic obedience training and learning through force free, positive reinforcement dog training.
-Remember, kicking, kneeing, hitting, yelling, screaming, getting angry, frustrated…etc will only reinforce the behavior not eliminate it.
+Of course, all of this will be easier for you with practice, if your dog knows basic manners, the rules of the house, what you want from him/her, basic obedience training and learning through force-free, positive reinforcement dog training.
+Remember, kicking, kneeing, hitting, yelling, screaming, getting angry, and frustrated …etc will only reinforce the behavior not eliminate it.
 Attention is attention, both good and bad.

-Think of dog training as you would a sport where you are the athlete and your timing, delivery, technique, body language, attention, treats and rewards are critical to the outcome of the training regimen and behavior modification program.
+Think of dog training as you would a sport where you are the athlete and your timing, delivery, technique, body language, attention, treats, and rewards are critical to the outcome of the training regimen and behavior modification program.
 If the problem is severe and heavily ingrained it would be best to call Fun Paw Care and make an appointment rather then get upset at your loving pet.
-Remember never hit, abuse or hurt you dog.
-If you are not getting the desired outcome you wish, it is you who is making the mistake not your dog.
+Remember never hit, abuse or hurt your dog.
+If you are not getting the desired outcome you wish, it is you who is making the mistake, not your dog.